xyl-507/xyl-507/README.md

 <h1 align="center">Hi 👋, I'm Yuanliang Xue</h1>
 <h3 align="left">Personal information</h3>

 - 👨‍🎓 My name is Yuanliang Xue (薛远亮).
-From 2022.03, I work as a PhD candidate at Xi’an Research Institute of High-tech, Xi’an, Shaanxi, China.
+From 2022.03, I work as a lecturer at Xi’an Research Institute of High-tech, Xi’an, Shaanxi, China.

 - 📚 My researches focus on Deep Learning and its applications to image (video) processing, computer vision and UAV.
 My current interests include **object detection and tracking, aerial detection and tracking**.
 I have published 20+ papers related to above topics on some international conferences and journals